re4ldev/arch-laptop/Guide.md

 **`# parted -s /dev/sdX mkpart SYSTEM btrfs 551MiB 100%`**

 Verify the partitions are correcrtly created.
 In this example drive device is _**sda**_.\
-**`# lsblk`**
+**`# lsblk -o +PARTLABEL`**
+>`NAME   MAJ:MIN RM   SIZE RO TYPE MOUNTPOINTS           PARTLABEL`\
->`loop0 7:0 0 662.1M 1 loop /run/archiso/airootfs`\
+>`loop0    7:0    0 673.1M  1 loop /run/archiso/airootfs`\
 >`sda      8:0    0    20G  0 disk`\
->`└─sda1 8:1 0 1007K 0 part`\
+>`├─sda1   8:1    0  1007K  0 part                       BIOS`\
->`└─sda2 8:2 0 550M 0 part`\
+>`├─sda2   8:2    0   550M  0 part                       ESP`\
->`└─sda3 8:3 0 19.5G 0 part`\
+>`└─sda3   8:3    0  19.5G  0 part                       SYSTEM`\
->`sr0 11:0 1 831.3M 0 rom /run/archiso/bootmnt`
+>`sr0     11:0    1 846.3M  0 rom  /run/archiso/bootmnt`

 ## 10. Setup an encryption and format the partitions ##
-We will encrypt the system partition with LUKS.
+We will encrypt SYSTEM partition with LUKS.

 Setup encryption on the SYSTEM partition and open the encrypted partition to work with.
-Make sure to replace _**sdXY**_ with the corresponding partition name specific to your deployment.\
+Make sure to replace _**sdXY**_ with the corresponding SYSTEM partition name specific to your deployment.\
 **`# cryptsetup luksFormat /dev/sdXY`**\
 **`# cryptsetup luksOpen /dev/sdXY cryptroot`**

 Format SYSTEM and EFI partition with its respective file systems.

 ESP partition requires FAT32 file system.
-Make sure to replace _**sdXY**_ with the corresponding partition name specific to your deployment.\
+Make sure to replace _**sdXY**_ with the corresponding ESP partition name specific to your deployment.\
 **`# mkfs.fat -F32 /dev/sdXY`**

 SYSTEM partition will use btrfs file system.\
 **`# mkfs.btrfs /dev/mapper/cryptroot`**

 ## 11. Create and mount btrfs subvolumes and non-btrfs partitions for the System. ##
-IMPORTANT: Make sure to not use Copy on Write mechanism on Virtual Machines virtual disks and images.\
+**IMPORTANT**: Make sure to not use Copy on Write mechanism on Virtual Machines virtual disks and images.\
-TODO: (revisit System and User directories/subvolumes to have CoW disabled, for example. virtual machine images).

-Subvolume flat layout is used for the SYSTEM installation. subvolume | directory | rationale
+Subvolume flat layout is used for the SYSTEM installation.
+The following subvolumes will be created to avoid data loss on rollback.
+The following subvolume layout will also permit to use different mount options once the feature is available in btrfs.
+Currently (2021-10-23) specified mount options are applied per file system. subvolume | directory | rationale
 --------- | --------- | ---------
 @ | / | root directory is its own subvolume